zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Lookup a field in a record at a particular position.

-   :r: the record to query.
+   :param r: the record to query.

-   :idx: the index to lookup.
+   :param idx: the index to lookup.

    :returns: the value at the index.
 The optional field of the returned record